cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     _deactivateModify: (element: any) => void;
     // (undocumented)
     editData: {
-        annotation: any;
+        annotation: Annotation;
         viewportUIDsToRender: string[];
         handleIndex?: number;
         newAnnotation?: boolean;
         hasMoved?: boolean;
     } | null;
     // (undocumented)
-    getHandleNearImagePoint: (element: any, annotation: any, canvasCoords: any, proximity: any) => any;
+    getHandleNearImagePoint: (element: any, annotation: Annotation, canvasCoords: any, proximity: any) => any;
     // (undocumented)
     _getImageVolumeFromTargetUID(targetUID: any, renderingEngine: any): {
         imageVolume: any;